vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 ## Tests for Traced Services

 We'll write some tests using JUnit5, AssertJ, and reactive-tests components.
-But first we need to re-use an [RSocketRequester](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/messaging/rsocket/RSocketRequester.html) in tests, so it's easier subclass the configuration of this component and remove some boiletplate in each test.
+But first we need to re-use an [RSocketRequester](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/messaging/rsocket/RSocketRequester.html) in tests, so it is easier subclass the configuration of this component and remove some boiletplate in each test.

 The following listing shows our test superclass.